 Tip 1: Choose the location of the ads very carefully

-- Relevance of the ad - Choose to display your ads on websites and pages that are similar or closely associated with your industry, company, product or service.
+- The relevance of the ad - Choose to display your ads on websites and pages that are similar or closely associated with your industry, company, product or service.

 Tip 2 : Position your ads in a way to grab maximum eyeballs